-- 1. Entry field of the Quick Search - 2.
-Search results for tickets which are currently in queue HelpDesk 1st Level - 3.
-Search results for tickets which are currently in queue ServiceDesk - 4.
-Search results for customers of hierarchy level Company from the customer group Reseller - 5.
-Search results for customers of hierarchy level Company from the customer group MyCustomerGroup - 6.
-Direct links within the Quick Search for jumping to the Detailed Search (Show all link), creating a new ticket (Create ticket link), and creating a new customer (Create customer link). - The Quick Search may not show all results for the entered search string.
-The number of search results and the way they are displayed depends on the individual configuration of your CM system.
-Use the Detailed Search (by clicking the Show all link or the magnifying glass) if you want to display a complete list.
+- 1. Entry field of the Quick Search: consol entered as a search string - 2.
+Results for tickets in queue HelpDesk 1st Level: the ticket's customer has consol in his name - 3.
+Results for tickets in queue ServiceDesk: the ticket's customer has consol in his name - 4.
+Results for customers from customer group Reseller: customers who have consol in their name - 5.
+Results for customers from customer group MyCustomerGroup: customers who have consol in their name - 6.
+Direct links within the Quick Search for jumping to the Detailed Search (Show all link), creating a new ticket (Create ticket link), and creating a new customer (Create customer link).